lupuleasa-core/Runeplus/README.md

 ---

+# How to enable, disable or configure addons yourself:

+Don't like something, want to tweak, or enable more addons?

+Here's how you do it

+(in the top right wrench menu, first tab)

+WIP: ADD PICS ON RUNELITE 101

+---

 # Included INACTIVE plugins:

 These plugins are INSTALLED but NOT enabled.

-You can ENABLE them if you like (in the top right wrench menu, first tab)
+You can ENABLE them if you like

-WIP: ADD PIC ON HOW TO ENABLE

 ### [Picture in Picture](https://runelite.net/plugin-hub/show/picture-in-picture) (disabled by default) ![picture-in-picture_WHf8fHOfsO6sKbHESiXZz34QWZ67OPxr8T6V0pmtmUQ](https://github.com/user-attachments/assets/de643c6c-566c-457c-bb49-297c26e2d1b5)